BENEFITING: LAST CALL FOUNDATION INC

 After the 2013 Boston Marathon bombings I vowed that 2014 would be my year to run my first and last marathon ever.
 I only wanted to do it once, and I wanted to do it that year to support all the people who were killed or injured at the bombing.
 On March 26th, 2014, less then a month before the marathon, Boston lost two brave heroes in the Beacon Street fire.
 One was Lieutenant Ed Walsh, and the other was Firefighter Michael Kennedy, known to some as Mike, many as Dork, and to me, as the guy I had spent most of my adult life being in love with.

-Spending time with Mike’s mother, Kathy Crosby-Bell, and helping her get Last Call Foundation off the ground has been the best therapy for me over the past 10 months.
-It makes it feel like some positive can come out of one of the most horrific things imaginable.
+It has been an honor serving as a board member of Last Call Foundation and helping Mike’s mother, Kathy Crosby-Bell, make positive changes after going through one of the most horrific things imaginable.
 The Last Call Foundation strives to help avoid future tragedies for the firefighting community, and I couldn’t think of a more perfect cause to be running in Mike’s honor and fundraising for.

 Thank you so so much to all my family, friends, and strangers who became friends, who have been there for me since we lost Mike, and who have helped LCF grow.
 Thanks to you all I was able to raise over 25,000 dollars for last years marathon, something I am beyond proud of.

 And to Mike-I miss you every day.1437